Termites vs. Flying Ants

 Flying ants and swarmer termites may look similar but there are actually a lot of physical differences between them.

-Termite antennae are straight and beaded.
+- The antennae: Termite antennae are straight and beaded.
 The antennae of flying ants are bent, or elbowed.

-The bodies of a swarmer termite are made up of a head and a lower section.
+- The body: The bodies of a swarmer termite are made up of a head and a lower section.
 They have a broad waistline.
 Flying ants have three distinctive body parts- a head, an abdomen and a thorax.
 They have more pinched waistlines as well.

-Flying termites have four wings, all equal in size.
+- The wings: Flying termites have four wings, all equal in size.
 The wings are broken very easily and can commonly be found in areas where a termite swarm has occurred.
 Flying ants also have four wings, but they have two larger wings in front and two smaller wings behind.
 The wings of flying ants are stronger and do not break off as easily.

 These tips should make identifying these flying pests a little easier for you.
 If you would like a professional to help with identification, don’t hesitate to contact us at Rottler.
 With Spring coming up quickly, this is the ideal time for these insects to be looking for new places to call home.
 For more information on Rottler’s termite and pest services, contact us today!